ksumm/fluffy-friends/README.md

 -   [Canva](https://www.canva.com)

-    - Canva was used to create the color scheme, wireframes and logo.
+    - Canva was used to create the wireframes and logo.

 -  [Font Awesome](https://fontawesome.com/icons)